qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 The key extractor is the function used to get the key for the entry we want to store in the cache.
 By default, `key_extractor` uses the index of the item in the dataset as the cache key.
-This is usually sufficient, however it has its drawbacks that you may want to avoid.
+This is usually sufficient, however, it has its drawbacks that you may want to avoid.

-For instance, in some cases data-independent keys may not be acceptable or desirable.
+For instance, in some cases, data-independent keys may not be acceptable or desirable.

-You can provide custom ``key_extractors`` and extract keys from features in your own way to obtain desired behavior.
+You can provide custom ``key_extractors`` and extract keys from features in your own way to obtain the desired behavior.

 If you're using a custom key extractor, you'll need to access the features during training to get the key from it.
 But retrieving features from a dataset is exactly what we wanted to avoid when caching labels.
-Hence, usage of a custom key extractor makes labels caching impossible.
+Hence, usage of a custom key extractor makes label caching impossible.

 .. code-block:: python
     :caption: provide custom key extractor